 At the edge of his visual perimeter, the pale blue light twitched and sparked.

 He felt lightning licking and stinging at the back of his head and around his shoulder blades.
-His fingertips and bare feet stung with electric pins and needles.
+His fingertips and bare feet hurt with electric pins and needles.

 He stood in an Andy-shaped hole in the fabric between realities.